min2ha/ukwa-site/content/target/69385/index.en.md

   "subject": "Brexit"
 }

-# Conservative Home: Yes, a No Deal Armageddon will deliver chaos – to French farmers, German car makers, Italian designers and Spanish property owners

 The chaotic UK has given itself a negotiating card by accident – the growing risk of No Deal should terrify Brussels